Luigi Cozzi: Early life

 Luigi Cozzi was born in Busto Arsizio in Italy on 7 September 1947.
 At a young age, Cozzi made films in 8mm and grew up wanting to be a film director.
 Cozzi was also a great fan of science fiction, and worked as an overseas correspondent for Western film magazines such as Famous Monsters of Filmland and Photon.

 Cozzi's first film The Tunnel Under the World was described by Cozzi as "shot very quickly on a ridiculously low budget."
-The film features a martian and a vampire.
+The film features a Martian and a vampire.
 He befriended director Dario Argento and began working on his screenplay for Four Flies on Grey Velvet, as well as working as an assistant on the film.

 1970s

 Following work on Four Flies, Cozzi moved to Rome where he worked as a journalist.
 He continued work with Argento on his film The Five Days and began working in television, writing two episodes ("Eyewitness" and "Neighbor") and directing "Neighbor" for the Door into Darkness television series.
 His next film made was what Cozzi described as an Argento-styled thriller titled The Killer Must Kill Again.
 Cozzi's next film project was Take All of Me which he considered his best film.
 The film is a non-genre film which involves a love story between the failed pianist Richard and the young girl Stella.
 Cozzi has since attempted to develop new non-science fiction films including The Locomotive and Freshmen but could not get funding for them.

 After the success of Star Wars, Cozzi found investors who were willing to fund a larger-scale science fiction film, and began working on a film initially called Empire of the Stars which was later released as Starcrash.
 Cozzi felt he did not have the budget to compete with Star Wars and decided to give the film a "deliberately crazy look".
 The film was plagued with production problems ranging from food poisoning on the set and a communist worker revolt which led to the films master copy being held for ransom by Italian activists.
 Cozzi was about to do a sequel to the film titled Star Riders which would have a $12 million budget from Cannon Films with actors Klaus Kinski, Nancy Kwan and Jack Rabin.
 The sequel never went into production.
 Cozzi began expressing his frustration with the Italian film industry, stating in an interview in Cinefantastique that "What can I do?
 In Italy, when you bring a script to a producer, the first question he asks is not 'What is your film like?' but 'What film is your film like?'
 That's the way it is in Italy.
-We can only make Zombie II, never Zombi I."
+We can only make Zombi 2, never Zombi I."